Financial Samurai

 Coming up with a sizable down payment is one of the key barriers to affording a home.
 Learning how to invest your down payment if you’re planning to buy a house is a whole other issue.

-On the one hand, you want to invest your down payment conservatively so that’s it’s available once you find your ideal house.
-On the other hand, you would ideally like to invest your down payment so that it grows even bigger.
+On the one hand, you want to invest your down payment conservatively so that's it's available once you find your ideal house.
+On the other hand, you would ideally like to invest your down payment wisely so that it grows even bigger.
 With a bigger down payment, you can lower your monthly payments or buy a nicer house.

 How To Invest Your Down Payment If You’re Buying A House